dsdanielpark/google-driver/README.md

 <br>

 `Download as Cached` <br>
-If you want to download the file(or directory) as cached one from URL and need to return the path, use the following method.
+To download a cached file (or directory) from a URL and return its path, you can use the following method.

 ```python
 from googledriver import download